evanx/redishub-legacy/README.md

 <br>A.</b> Redis is the most popular NoSQL database.
 It supports abstract data structures which are well understood and pretty fundamental, e.g. sets, sorted sets, lists, hashes and geos.

 <b>Q. Why use a hosted Redis service rather than one's own?
 <br>A.</b> Actually Redishub doesn't offer hosted Redis instances per se (yet).
-It addresses some use cases for an online storage/messaging service.
+It addresses some indie use cases where an online serverless storage/messaging service is convenient.
+I have no idea if it will be popular or not.
+Actually I want to see how useful it might be for me personally, and see how that can play out.

 <b>Q. But isn't Redis just for caching?
 <br>A.</b> Certainly Redis excels at caching and is widely used for this.
 Actually it is an in-memory "data structure server."
 It has many usecases, including fast shared persistent data storage and messaging.